+A Brazilian butt lift is a buttock augmentation using fat transfer instead of butt implants.
 What you are physically doing is liposuction in the abdomen, back and flank, collecting this fat, removing the blood, fluid and ruptured fat cells and then re-injecting the fat into the buttocks using multiple small volume injections in multiple planes.
 If you remove 3000 mL of fat with liposuction all of this is not available for injection approximately 1/3 of which liposuction is good enough to be used for injection.
 This would leave about 1000 mL from the injection.
 65% of the fat you inject should survive to give a permanent change in the buttocks.

 Brazilian Butt Lift Recovery

 The hardest part of the Brazilian butt lift is preserving the injected fat.
 This requires 10 days of not sitting and sleeping on the stomach.
 Sitting and putting pressure on the buttocks will kill the fat cells and cause an suboptimal result.
 The pain of the procedure is essentially the pain from liposuction.
 The patient will have a hard night the first night but then much better by the second of the night.
 Most patients require pain medicine for only 4 to 5 days.
 There is no exercise for two weeks, after that, light treadmill level of exercise can be done.
 Four weeks must pass before heavy exercise can be done.
 It takes 2 to 3 months before all the swelling resolves and you get the final look.
 Lymphatic massage is the best way to speed up the resolution of the swelling and ensure the best results.